 Regardless of your project type or size, each project creates deliverables, which are simply the results of the project or the processes in the project.
-That means a deliverable can be something as big as the objective of the project itself or the reporting that is part of the larger project.
+Using construction project management software can help streamline this process, that means a deliverable can be something as big as the objective of the project itself or the reporting that is part of the larger project.
 Deliverables could be a product or a service that, when completed, the Project Owner can use to monitor, evaluate and report the progress of the project.
 For each completed deliverable, there is a document to capture the details of the deliverable which needs to be formally reviewed and approved to formalize the deliverable’s completion and acceptance by the Project Owner.
 The acceptance of a deliverable is the perquisite to release the payment associated with that deliverable.

 Project Management Information Systems (PMIS) like PMWeb are used to manage the complete project management processes as well as the project deliverables.
 To start with, each project needs to have a deliverable-focused work breakdown structure (WBS) to detail the project’s scope of work.
 The WBS is also the basis for creating the project schedule which details the different tasks and the sequence of those tasks to achieve the project’s deliverables.
 PMWeb scheduling module is used the create the project’s WBS and schedule activities as well as add the dependencies between those activities as well as add dependencies with other projects’ schedules in PMWeb.